blackbaud/skyux-lib-addin-client/README.md

 });
 ```

-To use the optional plugin, you must add it to the `plugins` array in your `skyuxconfig.json` file.
-The plugin is included as a dependency of the library, so no need to install.
+The optional plugin can be installed by running `npm install @blackbaud/skyux-builder-plugin-addin-client`, and then adding it to the `plugins` array in your `skyuxconfig.json` file:

 ```js
 {